 To set the default value to "" (empty string), the defaultValue attribute syntax must be used, or the expression { "" } must be used as the element value.

 The resolved set of annotations for a component may contain multiple dfdl:newVariableInstance statements.
 They must all be for unique variables, it is a schema definition error otherwise.
-However, the order of execution among them is not specified.
-Schema authors can insert sequences to control the timing of evaluation of statements more precisely.
+The order of execution is specified in Section 9.5 Evaluation Order for Statement Annotations.

 There is no short form syntax for creating variable instances.